UChicago-Forum-for-Digital-Culture/deepscribe/README.md

 # Installation

-Install conda environment using `environment.yml`, and install the `deepscribe2` module with `pip install -e .` from within this directory.
+Install the `deepscribe2` module and all requirements with `pip install -e .` from within this directory.

 # Dataset